 - Keeping the infant in an upright position for 30 minutes at least after feeding.

-- Feeding your child smaller and frequent meals rather than a big one.
+- Feeding your child smaller and more frequent meals rather than a big ones.

 - Raise the head of your bed before sleeping.
-As the head and the upper portion of your child’s body is propped up, you can prevent the reflux of stomach acid.
+As the head and the upper portion of your child’s body are propped up, you can prevent the reflux of stomach acid.

 Apart from the changes in food and lifestyle which have been mentioned earlier, adults can benefit from these natural remedies.
 They are: